Processing Methodology¶

 Stage 6: Weekly Briefing Generation¶

-Multi-Agent System: The weekly briefing uses a specialized multi-agent architecture:
+The weekly briefing uses a specialized multi-agent architecture that processes 50–60 reports per week:

 - Collector Agent — Aggregates all reports from the past week